 \subsection{Balanced subdivisions}

-Recent trends have been focusing on the existence of subdivisions with length constraints.
-In particular, a subdivision of $H$ is \emph{balanced} if each edge of $H$ is subdivided the same number of times.
-For $\ell\in \mathbb{N}$, denote by $TH^{(\ell)}$ a balanced subdivision of $H$ where each edge of $H$ is subdivided $\ell$ times.
+Recent trends have focused on the existence of subdivisions with length constraints.
+In particular, a subdivision of $H$ is \emph{balanced} if every edge of $H$ is subdivided the same number of times.
+For $\ell\in \mathbb{N}$, denote by $TH^{(\ell)}$ a balanced subdivision of $H$ where every edge of $H$ is subdivided $\ell$ times.
 For dense graphs, an old conjecture of Erd\H{o}s \cite{Erd1} states that for every $\varepsilon>0$, there exists $\delta>0$ such that every graph with $n$ vertices and at least $\varepsilon n^2$ edges contains a $TK_{\delta \sqrt{n}}^{(1)}$.
 Alon, Krivelevich and Sudakov \cite{Alon} confirmed the conjecture with $\delta=\varepsilon^{\frac{3}{2}}$, and this result was improved to $\delta=\varepsilon$ by Fox and Sudakov \cite{depran}.
-In the sparse regime, Thomassen \cite{Thom1} in the 80s conjectured a strenghening of Mader's result~\cite{ma67} that large constant average degree suffices to force a large balanced clique subdivision: for each $k\in \mathbb{N}$, there exists some $g(k)$ such that every graph $G$ with $d(G)\geq g(k)$ contains a $TK^{(\ell)}_k$ for some $\ell\in \mathbb{N}$.
+In the sparse regime, Thomassen \cite{Thom1} in the 80s conjectured a strengthening of Mader's result~\cite{ma67} that large constant average degree suffices to force a large balanced clique subdivision: for each $k\in \mathbb{N}$, there exists some $g(k)$ such that every graph $G$ with $d(G)\geq g(k)$ contains a $TK^{(\ell)}_k$ for some $\ell\in \mathbb{N}$.
 Very recently, Thomassen's conjecture was resolved in the positive by Liu and Montgomery \cite{Adj}.
-Wang \cite{wang} later gave a quantitative improvment, showing that one can take $g(k)=k^{2+o(1)}$.
-Finally, the optimal quadratic bound $g(k)=O(k^2)$ forcing balanced clique subdivision was proved by Luan, Tang, Wang and Yang \cite{LTWY} and independently by Gil-Fern\'{a}ndez, Hyde, Liu, Pikhurko and Wu \cite{ques}.
+Wang \cite{wang} later gave a quantitative improvement, showing that one can take $g(k)=k^{2+o(1)}$.
+Finally, the optimal quadratic bound $g(k)=O(k^2)$ was given by Luan, Tang, Wang and Yang \cite{LTWY} and independently by Gil-Fern\'{a}ndez, Hyde, Liu, Pikhurko, and Wu \cite{ques}.
 In \cite{LTWY}, the result of \cite{LiuC4} was also strengthened to a balanced version, i.e. every $C_4$-free graph contains a balanced clique subdivision of order linear in its average degree.

 In this paper, we focus on forcing $H$-subdivisions for general graphs $H$.
 Bollob\'as and Thomason~\cite{Highlink} proved a nice structural result that highly connected graphs are highly linked.
 Their result, together with Mader's result \cite{Mader0} on subgraphs with high connectivity, implies that for any graph $H$ with no isolated vertices, every graph with average degree at least $100e(H)$ contains a subdivision of $H$.
 Note that when $H$ is a clique, the linear-in-$e(H)$ bound recovers the quadratic bound in \cite{BolTto,KS}.
 However, the structural linkage approach in \cite{Highlink} fails to provide any control on how edges in $H$ are subdivided.
 Gil-Fern\'{a}ndez, Hyde, Liu, Pikhurko and Wu \cite{ques} raised the problem of whether the same linear bound $O(e(H))$ suffices to force a balanced $H$-subdivision.